turag-ev/kanboard-telegram-bot/README.md

 Execute */reloadconfig* and your Bot should work like described in chapter *Usage*.

 # Known Bugs
-Kanboard-API doesn't handle mutated vowel quite well.
+Kanboard-API doesn't handle Umlaute quite well.

 Overall code-structure isn't ideal yet.